 For large groups, I work in rows.
 For smaller groups, I create different poses for each group member.
 They still have to work together in the end for a stronger group pose.

 Start by directing everyone into where they need to be.
 Once the group is in position, you’ll create a triangle shape.
 Creating a triangle leads the eye through the image and creates a strong pose.

-Every good group photo doesn’t necessarily need a triangle.
+Not all group photos need a triangle.
 Some groups will be an inverted triangle.
 Others will be straighter lines like a traditional team photo.

-Triangular poses tend to create strong compositions, especially in group photography or large group photography.
+Triangular poses tend to create strong compositions, especially in group photography.

 Depending on the type of group you are working with, you may need to keep some individuals together.
 When photographing extended families, I try to keep husbands and wives near each other.
 And kids near their parents.

 Once the group knows where to stand, direct them on how to stand.
 Ask them to stand at a 45-degree angle if you need to fit a lot of people into the shot or for a more slimming pose.

 Watch their feet.
 Creating a bend in the knee is more flattering for women.
 Men can stand with the toes slightly pointed out, or with one foot turned out a bit.

 Watch the hands too.
 Avoid crossing the hands in front.
 Or leaving the hands straight at the side with no gap between the torso and the arms.